Sumit-ai/Course-website/README.md

-**In this course we will study basics of Deep Learing.
+In this course we will study basics of Deep Learing.
 Generally in other courses the rule is first theory and then practical.
 In this course I will try to cover both parts simulteneously.
-We will follow learning by doing approach.**
+We will follow learning by doing approach.

-This course is devided into the 5 lessons: Every course will have one  practical assignment
+_This course is devided into the 5 lessons_: Every course will have one in class coding assignment

 1. Deep Learning Introduction:
 - Introduction to the IDE (Integrated Development Environment):